basit43/basit43/README.md

 Software Engineer focused on **Mobile Systems, Backend Infrastructure, and Applied AI**

-3 years of experience building and shipping **production mobile applications used by real users**.
+3+ years of experience building and shipping **production mobile applications used by real users**.

-I enjoy building systems end-to-end — from mobile interfaces to backend services and AI-powered tooling.
+I enjoy building systems end-to-end — from **mobile interfaces and backend services to AI-powered tools and system experiments**.

+My current focus is expanding into **systems engineering and applied machine learning**, with an interest in performance, automation, and intelligent developer tooling.

 ---